-\3: NISSAN recommends Genuine NISSAN Ester Engine Oil, which is available at a NISSAN dealer.
+\3: NISSAN recommends Genuine NISSAN Ester Oil available at a NISSAN dealer.

 \4: Using automatic transmission fluid other than Genuine NISSAN Matic S ATF will cause deterioration in driveability and automatic transmission durability, and may damage the automatic transmission, which is not covered by the NISSAN new vehicle limited warranty.